-Few thoughts on the tailored approach to coaching vs pre-crafted programs.
+This article explores the pros to individualized coaching vs opting for pre-crafted programs.

 I've been thinking about this topic quite a bit lately.
 Why would someone choose to pay significantly more for a personalized coaching service over the cheaper option of buying and following a pre-made cookie-cutter program?
 Both are going to lead you to the same result, right?
 Well, let’s peel the onion a bit.